Davido: 2017–2018: "If", "Fall", "Fia" and "Assurance"

 Davido won Best African Act at the 2017 MOBO Awards.
-He released "If" on February 17, 2017.
-It was produced by Tekno, who ghost-wrote the track for Davido.
-The song was a certified diamond by the Recording Industry of South Africa, indicating shipments of 200,000 units.
+On February 17, 2017, he released "If", which was produced by Tekno, who ghost-wrote the track for Davido.
+The music video for "If" has been streamed over 172 million times on YouTube, securing a place among his top-performing videos.
+The song was a certified diamond by the Recording Industry of South Africa (RISA), indicating shipments of 200,000 units.
 "If" won Best Pop Single and Song of the Year at The Headies 2018.
 Reviewing for OkayAfrica, Sabo Kpade described the song as a "slow burner" with an "unfussy beat that sounds hollowed out and isn't cluttered with instruments".
 The music video for "If" was recorded in London; it was directed by Director Q and produced by Tunde Babalola.
 Davido teamed up with menswear designer Orange Culture to release a capsule collection inspired by "If".

-Davido released "Fall" on June 2, 2017.
-It samples a line from Kojo Funds's track "Dun Talking".
-"Fall" was certified platinum by the Recording Industry of South Africa, was one of the top-100-most-Shazam-searched singles in America in January 2019, and was a top-10 record on Shazam in New York.
+Davido released "Fall", which includes a sample of Kojo Funds's track "Dun Talking", on June 2, 2017.
+RISA certified "Fall" platinum; the song was one of the 100-most-Shazam-searched singles in America in January 2019, and was a top-10 record on Shazam in New York.
 In February 2019, it became the longest-charting Nigerian pop song in Billboard history.
 "Fall" was ranked at number 163 on Pitchfork's list of the 200 Best Songs of the 2010s.
-The accompanying music video for "Fall" was directed by Nigerian-born British video director Daps.
-In December 2018, the video surpassed 100 million views, becoming the most-viewed video by a Nigerian artist on YouTube.
+Nigerian-born British video director Daps directed the music video for "Fall", which in November 2023 exceeded 274 million views, becoming the most-viewed video by a Nigerian artist on YouTube.